Edictum

 Why This Is Deterministic

-Contracts are code evaluated against arguments.
+Rulesets are code evaluated against arguments.
 The expression grammar supports string matching, regex, numeric comparisons, and membership checks -- all evaluated by Python at runtime, outside the LLM.

-A precondition like args.path: { contains: ".env" } will always deny when the path contains .env.
+A precondition like args.path: { contains: ".env" } will always block when the path contains .env.
 It does not matter what the LLM was told in its system prompt, how long the conversation has been, or how creatively the agent argues.
 The check runs in Python, not in the model.

 Dual-Mode Evaluation